Gauge-invariant action for free string field theory with boundary: Examples

 Exactly as discussed in Section~\ref{subsec:massless_closed}, it is useful to split the tensor field $e_{\mu\nu}$ into its symmetric and antisymmetric parts, to define the boundary field $l$ according to \eqref{eq:l} and to introduce the field $\phi$ defined in \eqref{eq:physicaldilaton}, which is no longer gauge-invariant.
 Indeed, by specializing \eqref{eq:gaugetransflv0cld} for $h_{\mu\nu}$, $b_{\mu\nu}$, $l$ and $\phi$, we obtain

 where we have redefined the gauge parameters \eqref{eq:rotatedgaugeparameter}.
 Under these definitions, the gauge-invariant action \eqref{Stot} becomes

-For clarity, we have omitted the intricate and rich structures associated with the numerous auxiliary fields, which anyway vanish upon solving their corresponding equations of motion.
+\begin{myblock} which is in perfect agreement with the GR result \eqref{eq:CGHSsecond}. \end{myblock} For clarity, we have omitted the intricate and rich structures associated with the numerous auxiliary fields, which anyway vanish upon solving their corresponding equations of motion.
 As a consistency check, we observe that the action above reproduces equation \eqref{eq:level0closedactionfinal2} as we take $V_{\mu}\to 0$.
 In this case, the effect of working in the linear dilaton background manifests not only in the exponential prefactor.
 Indeed, there are additional terms that play a crucial role in restoring gauge invariance.
 Interestingly, and in contrast to the free boson case, the boundary mode $l$ appears not only linearly in the action but also through a quadratic term proportional to the orthogonal component of the background charge.